shatcung/ChatFB/README.md

 # Chat-app using kotlin and Firebase.

-This app creating with using Kotlin -PL and Google FireBase Services.# Chat-app using kotlin and Firebase.

 This app creating with using Kotlin -PL and Google FireBase Services.

 ## That is Register Screen.